 - be a Canadian citizen or permanent resident

 The Super Visa enables parents or grandparents visiting in Canada to stay longer (than allowed by a visitor visa).
-It is a 10-year, multiple-entry visa that allows them up to two years of stay without the need to renew their status.
+It is a 10-year, multiple-entry visa that allows them to stay up to two years at a time.
 The applicant must:

 - be a parent or grandparent of a Canadian citizen or a permanent resident of Canada

 - have an invitation letter from your child or grandchild living in Canada

 - it should include a promise of financial support for the length of your visit

 - list of the number of people in the household of the invitee

 - a copy of the invitee’s Canadian citizenship or Permanent Residence document